The Space Law Review: United Kingdom

 Indemnity, liability and insurance coverage requirements

-The standard insurance requirement of the UKSA is that licensees must take out third-party liability (TPL) insurance cover against liabilities arising from each licensed activity (i.e., the launch and in-orbit phases of a mission).
-It is a requirement that the UK government is named on the insurance policy as an additional insured.
-For standard missions,14 the TPL insurance requirement is €60 million.
+In relation to the operation of satellites under orbital operator licences, the standard insurance requirement of the CAA is that licensees must take out third-party liability (TPL) insurance cover against liabilities arising from each licensed activity (i.e., the launch and in-orbit phases of a mission).
+It is a requirement that the government is named on the insurance policy as an additional insured.
+For standard missions, the TPL insurance requirement is €60 million.19

-The UKSA introduced changes to the in-orbit TPL insurance requirement on 1 October 2018 so that where an operator has more than one standard satellite mission, the UKSA may use its discretion to allow all of the operator's standard-mission satellites to be covered under a single 'any one occurrence' TPL insurance policy.
-The UKSA has further discretion to offer the operator the option to add an aggregate limit (at such level as the UKSA determines to be appropriate) to the operator's per-occurrence TPL policy after a certain number of satellites have been launched by the same operator.
-The operator's indemnity to the UK government will continue to apply in respect of each licence set at €60 million per licence (with each satellite licensed individually).15
+The UKSA introduced changes to the in-orbit TPL insurance requirement on 1 October 2018 so that, where an operator has more than one standard satellite mission, the UKSA may use its discretion to allow all the operator's standard-mission satellites to be covered under a single 'any one occurrence' TPL insurance policy.
+These changes are now implemented by the CAA.
+The CAA has further discretion to offer the operator the option to add an aggregate limit (at such level as the UKSA determines to be appropriate) to the operator's per-occurrence TPL policy after a certain number of satellites have been launched by the same operator.
+The operator's indemnity to the government will continue to apply in respect of each licence set at €60 million per licence (with each satellite licensed individually).20

-The UKSA also has the discretion to waive the TPL insurance requirement for low-risk small satellite missions launched to an operational altitude below that of the International Space Station (ISS) although the operator's indemnity limit will remain €60 million per licence (with each satellite licensed individually).
+The CAA also has the discretion to waive the TPL insurance requirement for low-risk small satellite missions launched to an operational altitude below that of the International Space Station, although the operator's indemnity limit will remain €60 million per licence (with each satellite licensed individually).

-The UKSA defines higher-risk missions16 as licensable missions that:
+The CAA tends to define higher-risk missions as licensable missions that:

 - are novel in nature or scale;